Sustainability

 Executive Officer System

 BIL has introduced an executive officer system to ensure swift decision-making by separating executive operations and supervision.
-There are 15 Executive Officers (including one female Executive Officer) and four group executive officers (including two non-Japanese nationals)*.
-Of the executive officers, five are concurrently directors.
-Executive officers—including group executive officers—are elected by the Board of Directors, and carry out decision-making and execution of executive operations delegated by the Board of Directors in accordance with the basic management policies determined by the board.
-At the same time, the executive officers are responsible for overseeing the operations of businesses, departments, and group subsidiaries under their supervision.
+There are 16 Executive Officers (including one female Executive Officer) and four Group Executive Officers (including two non-Japanese nationals)*.
+Of the Executive Officers, four are concurrently Directors.
+Executive Officers—including Group Executive Officers—are elected by the Board of Directors.
+In accordance with the basic management policies determined by the Board, they make decisions on matters related to executive operations delegated by the Board and implement those decisions.
+At the same time, the Executive Officers are responsible for overseeing the operations of businesses, departments, and Group subsidiaries under their supervision.

 Nomination Committee and Compensation Committee

 BIL has established the Nomination Committee and Compensation Committee as arbitrary advisory committees to the Board of Directors, in order to enhance the independence and objectivity of the functions of the Board of Directors regarding the appointment or removal and remuneration of Directors and Executive Officers.
-Each of the committees consists of seven Directors*, including five Outside Directors as well as the Director & Chairman and the Representative Director & President, and appoints an Outside Director as its chairperson (Nomination Committee: Keisuke Takeuchi; Compensation Committee: Kazunari Uchida).
+Each of the committees consists of six Directors*, including five Outside Directors as well as the Representative Director & President, and has appointed an Outside Director as its chairperson (Nomination Committee: Keisuke Takeuchi; Compensation Committee: Kazunari Uchida).

-The Nomination Committee must deliberate on the agendas of the general shareholder meeting concerning appointment or removal of Directors and the agendas of the Board of Directors concerning appointment or removal of executive officers in a fair, transparent, and strict manner before the agendas concerned are finalized, and report the outcome to the Board of Directors.
-The Nomination Committee also reports on matters such as the succession planning for the CEO and other top management to the Board of Directors.
-The Nomination Committee primarily discusses matters related to the election of Directors, executive officers, and other senior management, and related matters.
-The Nomination Committee met four times in FY2021, and the attendance rate of each member was 100%.
+The Nomination Committee must deliberate on the agenda of the general meeting of shareholders concerning appointment or removal of Directors and the agenda of the Board of Directors concerning appointment or removal of executive officers in a fair, transparent, and strict manner before the agenda concerned are finalized, and report the outcome to the Board of Directors.
+The Nomination Committee also reports on matters such as succession planning for the President and other top management to the Board of Directors.
+In FY2023, the Nomination Committee met eight times, with a 100% attendance of all committee members.

 The Compensation Committee must discuss the contents of the Company rules concerning the standard for calculating the remuneration for Directors and executive officers, and the contents of respective remunerations of respective individuals, and report the outcome to the Board of Directors.
-The Compensation Committee primarily discusses matters related to compensation for Directors, executive officers, and other senior management, including content, calculation method, individual payment amounts, and comparisons with the compensation levels of other companies.
-The Compensation Committee met eight times in FY2021, and the attendance rate of each member was 100%.
+In FY2023, the Compensation Committee met three times, with a 100% attendance of all committee members.

 Brother Industries, Ltd. Governance Structure